-• Please read this page before messaging - it answers a lot of questions.
+• Please read this entire page before messaging - it answers a lot of FAQ’s.

-* • The first visit is a consultation* ~ that's a more in-depth discussion of the tattoo's theme and discussion of how many appointments you may need etc. Clark enjoys giving each different person great design flow for each particular body, the layout and flow is utmost in full-size tattooing.
+Clark enjoys giving each design flow for each particular body shape, the layout and flow is utmost in full-size tattooing.
 He'll tell you if what you want will work well on your body and if the amount of skin you are thinking about tattooing will work well with your idea and theme.
-He'll discuss your overall composition and/or, if needed, how to adjust it for great classic / traditional styling. • The second visit can be another more in-depth consultation, or it can be measurements, or it is when we start tattooing. - If you’re from out of town it's the norm to book two, three or 4 days for the visit, this can include the consultation ... • When traveling from afar- people often like to be tattooed two to 4 days in a row - if you would like to do this it's no problem - just let us know so that we can book accordingly • The traditional Japanese style is very powerful, bold, nostalgic and beautiful all at the same time, it is not a delicate airbrush style. - This style is not done in pastel or transparent tones, that is a completely different style of art / tattoo. - Classic Japanese tattoos are not done in the realistic style ~ Nor is it done in modern airbrush, storybook style - Classic Japanese tattooing has a specific look to it and that is Clarks passion. make sure that you understand & love the classic Japanese style as well as its scale (size) on the body.
+He'll discuss your overall composition and/or, if needed, how to adjust it for true classic / traditional styling. • The second visit can be another more in-depth discussion, or it can be measurements, or it is when we start tattooing. - If you’re from out of town it's the norm to book 3 or 4 days in a row for each visit... if you would like to do this it's no problem - just let us know so that we can book accordingly ~ • The traditional Japanese style is very powerful, bold, nostalgic and beautiful all at the same time, it is not a delicate realist airbrush style. - This style is not done in pastel or transparent tones, that is a completely different style of art / tattoo. - Classic Japanese tattooing has a specific simple and bold look to it, and that is Clarks passion. make sure that you understand & love the classic Japanese style (1820-1880) as well as its scale (size) on the body.
 Please be sure it IS what you want before you reach out.
-This style of tattoo is entirely based specifically on Japans artists that lived in the mid 1800's... to be specific - 1830 to 1870!
+This style of tattoo is based specifically on Japans tradition and the artists that lived in the mid 1800's... to be specific - 1820 to 1880.

 • Walk-in-shop tattooing and what Clark does are a bit different from one another.
 Walk-in-shop tattoos are often done without previous consultation and typically in a slight rush without multiple sessions.
-Both styles are great, I enjoy all of my memories from 20+ years of street shop tattooing...
-Yet these styles are different from one another though neither one is better than the other one. • Wearing the "full sized" mural style of tattoo that clark specializes in shows that you can set your mind towards an idea and realize the time, patience, budget and commitment involved with making it a reality.
-If you are typically rushed about things and then tend to loose interest - full scale tattooing may not be for you. • Clark does do the smaller classic style single session works such as "a flower" or "a mask" for example - these tattoos are priced by the piece, not hourly as Clark tattoo faster than most younger tattooers. • Full scale tattoos range from 3 to 5 feet tall and 2 to 3 feet wide wrapped around the body.
-This large style of tattoo can take years to finish (time depends on how often your sessions are). • The best thing for the collector to know is - this is a decision that takes dedication, patience & time to achieve, of which the pride lasts a lifetime.
+Both styles are great, I enjoy the memories from the 20+ years of street shop tattooing...
+Yet the styles are different from one another ~ though neither one is better. • Wearing the mural style of tattoo that clark specializes in shows that you can set your mind towards an idea and realize the time, patience, budget and commitment involved with making it a reality.
+If you are typically rushed about things and then tend to loose interest - full size tattooing may not be for you. • Clark does smaller, classic style, single session works such as for example "a flower" or "a mask" - these tattoos are priced by the piece, not hourly as Clark tattoos much faster than less experienced tattooers. • Full scale tattoos range from 3 to 5 feet tall and 2 to 3 feet wide wrapped around the body like a suit.
+This style of tattoo can take years to finish (time depends on how often you see me). • The best thing for the collector to know is - this is a decision that takes dedication, patience, money & time to achieve, of which the pride lasts a lifetime.
 Rushing this process can unfortunately be the cause of future regret.

 • Peony Tattoo LLC .
 Las Vegas, Nevada, USA • Click HERE to visit biography page.